bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/install/quickstart/aws/ecs/index.markdown

 description="How to get started with Bottlerocket on Amazon ECS"
 +++

-## Introduction

-In this quickstart, we use a number of techniques and tools like `jq` and environment variables to make the experience as simple and straightforward as possible.
+In this quickstart, we use a number of techniques/tools like `jq` and environment variables to make the quickstart experience as simple and straightforward as possible.
 These tools are not absolutely necessary to use Bottlerocket on ECS.

 ## Prerequisites

+There are some preliminary tasks to complete in order to use ECS.
+You need to both set up your AWS account for use with ECS and have an IAM role for ECS configured:

 - Complete the steps in [Setting up with Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html).
 - Ensure that the AWS user you use for this quickstart has the permissions specified in the [Amazon ECS First Run Wizard Permissions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/security_iam_id-based-policy-examples.html#first-run-permissions) IAM policy example.
 - Ensure that you have an [IAM role created](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html#instance-iam-role-create) named `ecsInstanceRole` and configured according to the AWS ECS Developer Guide.
   - Be sure to follow _both_ the [AWS Console steps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html#instance-iam-role-create) as well as the AWS CLI steps (section labeled "To create the ecsInstanceRole role (AWS CLI)" - the AWS CLI steps cover an important aspect: adding an Instance Profile to the role)

+In this quickstart, the following software is used to interact with AWS and parse the responses received:

 - [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions): Used to interact with AWS services.
 - [`jq`](https://stedolan.github.io/jq/download/): Used for parsing response data from `aws-cli`.